expo/expo/docs/pages/guides/config-plugins.md

 ### Best practices for mods

 - Avoid regex: [static modification][#static-modification] is key.
 If you want to modify a value in an Android gradle file, consider using `gradle.properties`.
-If you want to modify some code in the pod file, consider writing to json and having the pod file read the static values.
+If you want to modify some code in the Podfile, consider writing to JSON and having the Podfile read the static values.
-- Avoid doing long tasks like making network requests or installing Node modules in mods.
+- Avoid performing long-running tasks like making network requests or installing Node modules in mods.
 - Do not add interactive terminal prompts in mods.
 - Generate, move, and delete new files in dangerous mods only.
 Failing to do so will break [introspection](#introspection).
 - Utilize built-in config plugins like `withXcodeProject` to minimize the amount of times a file is read and parsed.